sugarlabs/musicblocks/guide/README.md

 Note that the pitch name can also be specified using a *Text* block.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/charts/KeyboardChart.svg "Note layout chart for keyboard")

-![alt tag](https://rawgithub.com/walterbender/musicblocks/master/charts/MalletChart.svg "Note layout chart for mallet") Please refer to the above charts for a visual representation of where notes are located on a keyboard or staff.
+![alt tag](https://rawgithub.com/walterbender/musicblocks/master/charts/MalletChart.svg "Note layout chart for mallet")

+Please refer to the above charts for a visual representation of where notes are located on a keyboard or staff.

 ### <a name="CHORDS"></a>2.3 Chords

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/note4.svg "Forming a chord")

 A chord (multiple, simultaneous pitches) can be specified by adding multiple *Pitch* blocks into a single *Note value* block, like the above example.

 ### <a name="RESTS"></a>2.4 Rests

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/silence.svg "Silence blocks create rests")

-A rest of the specified note value duration can be constructed using a *Silence* block in place of a *pitch* block.
+A rest of the specified note value duration can be constructed using a *Silence* block in place of a *Pitch* block.

 ### <a name="DRUMS"></a>2.5 Drums

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/drum1.svg "Using Drum Sample block")

 Anywhere a *Pitch* block can be used&mdash;e.g., inside of the matrix or a *Note value* block&mdash;a *Drum Sample* block can also be used instead.
 Currently there about two dozen different samples from which to choose.
 The default drum is a kick drum.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/note5.svg "Multiple Drum Sample blocks in combinations")

 Just as in the [chord](#CHORD) example above, you can use multiple *Drum* blocks within a single *Note value* blocks, and combine them with *Pitch* blocks as well.

 ## <a name="PROGRAMMING-WITH-MUSIC"></a>3.
 Programming with Music